Transvelo/docs/gitbook/bewear/setup/home_v2.md

 # Home v2

-Home v2 Page of Bewear is built using **Visual Composer** with 5 rows.
-The **Visual Composer** Backend editor of the page look like this
+Home v2 Page of Bewear is built using **Homepage v2 Template** with 5 rows.
+The Backend editor of the page look like this

 ![](http://transvelo.github.io/docs/bewear/images/home-v2-setting.png)